Tea Cupping Standards

 - steeped tea is then strained into a separate vessel

 It is important that the same type of vessel be used for all tests.
-ISO3103 also covers specifications for a standardized tasting vessel.
+ISO3103 also covers specifications for a standardized tasting vessel (seen below).
 If test results will be compared to others in another location, it is advisable that everyone be using the same vessel for preparation.

 What to note: